mauri870/ransomware/README.md

 The server is responsible for store the Id and the respective encryption key, received from the malware binary during execution.

-The malware encrypt with your RSA-2048 public key a payload containing the id/enckey generated on runtime, sending then to the server, where it is properly decrypted with the respective RSA private key, and then persisted for future usage.
+The malware encrypt with your RSA-4096 public key a payload containing the id/enckey generated on runtime, sending then to the server, where it is properly decrypted with the respective RSA private key, and then persisted for future usage.

 ### Project tasks

 - [x] Run in Background (or not)
 - [x] Encrypt files using AES-256-CTR(Counter Mode) with random IV for each file
 - [x] Without virus signature (at the moment)
-- [x] Use RSA-2048 to secure the comunication with server
+- [x] Use RSA-4096 to secure the authenticity
 - [x] HTTPS and HTTP\2 Transport by default
 - [x] Stream encryption to avoid load an entire file into memory
+- [ ] Lock registry entry with hash digest(maybe SHA-256) to identify an infected victim
-- [ ] Link the tor library statically (It's already working on linux, any help with the cross compilation to windows will be appreciated) see [issue 3](https://github.com/mauri870/ransomware/issues/3)
+- [ ] Tor or other approach to hide the connection with the C&C [see issue 3](https://github.com/mauri870/ransomware/issues/3)
 - [x] Docker image for compilation

 ### Building the binaries